LubenStefano/conneqt/README.md

   Shared logic for API calls, data management, and authentication.

 ### **Key Practices**
-- Using Angular CLI for efficient module and component generation.
+- Using Angular CLI for efficient component generation.
 - Employing media queries in CSS for responsive design.
-- Database indexing for performance optimization.

 ---